tektoncd/pipeline/docs/pipeline-api.md

 (<em>Appears on:</em><a href="#tekton.dev/v1.PipelineRunStatusFields">PipelineRunStatusFields</a>, <a href="#tekton.dev/v1.TaskRunStatusFields">TaskRunStatusFields</a>)
 </p>
 <div>
-<p>Provenance contains some key authenticated metadata about how a software artifact was
+<p>Provenance contains metadata about resources used in the TaskRun/PipelineRun
-built (what sources, what inputs/outputs, etc.).
-For now, it only contains the subfield
-<code>ConfigSource</code> that identifies the source where a build config file came from.
+such as the source from where a remote build definition was fetched.
-In future, it can be expanded as needed to include more metadata about the build.
-This field aims to be used to carry minimum amount of the authenticated metadata in *Run status so that Tekton Chains can pick it up and record in the provenance it generates.</p>
+This field aims to carry minimum amoumt of metadata in *Run status so that Tekton Chains can capture them in the provenance.</p>
 </div>
 <table>
 <thead>